 Solomon was no mere merchant of horses and chariots.
 2 Chronicles 1:14 describes him establishing his own chariot cities.
 The same verse claims that he owned 1,400 chariots, and had 12,000 horsemen.

-Excavations at Tel Megiddo, for example, have revealed a significant area of the upper city designed to accommodate 150 horses—perhaps this was one of Solomon’s original “chariot cities.”
+Excavations at Tel Megiddo, for example, have revealed a significant area of the upper city designed to accommodate perhaps as many as 450 horses—perhaps this was one of Solomon’s original “chariot cities.”
 These features have been variously dated by archaeologists to the reign of either Solomon or Ahab.
 (See the reconstruction below.
 The sign at the site reads, “Assyrian records from the 9th and 8th c. b.c. praise Israel’s skills in chariotry.”)
-If Ahab really did only send 200 chariots to the battle, this city alone could have made up much of the force (depending on the number of horses per chariot).
+If Ahab really did only send 200 chariots to the battle, this city alone could have supplied the entire force.

 The overall significance of horses in ancient Israel is perhaps missed.
 Numerous scriptures describe Israelite kings living, riding, fighting and dying in their chariots.
 Chariots are mentioned nearly 200 times in the Hebrew Bible, and horses over 150 times.
 One of the gates of Jerusalem was specifically labeled the “horse gate” (2 Chronicles 23:15).
 And during the eighth century b.c.e., the prophet Isaiah writes of the Israelites: “Their land also is full of horses, neither is there any end of their chariots” (Isaiah 2:7).